- Home

 Teenagers (12-18 years)

-During adolescence, young people start to think more like adults.
-As their ability for abstract thought develops, they are able to understand complex cause-and-effect relationships, such as illness and symptoms.
-With increasing maturity, teenagers understand that people get sick, but are more likely to deny fear and worry to avoid discussions about these issues.
+During the teen years, young people start to think more like adults.
+They are able to understand complex cause-and-effect relationships, such as illness and symptoms.
+With increasing maturity, teenagers understand that people get sick, but they may avoid talking about difficult issues and are more likely to deny feeling scared or worried.

 Possible reactions |